nooralibutt/easy_prank_call/README.md

 **Show some 💙, 👍 the package & ⭐️ the repo to support the project**

+You can schedule a prank audio and video call with this package.

 ## Features
 - Support Incoming Audio call
 - Support incoming video call